rexlbias/HTMLtextexample1/README.md

 # HTMLtextexample1

-The is an example using HTML with text markup.
+This project is an example using HTML with text markup.

-The point of the exercise was to show markup, hopefully used properly. <title> Titles, <h1, h2> headers, <p> paragraphs, <em> emphasize, <hr /> break in elemnents, <b> bold, <i> italic, <q> quotes, <abrr> abbriviation.
-Story is based on the day I adopted King, my dog.
+Completed project using VS Code

+Programing Language
+Html

+Included examples:
+Title
+#header
+##header
+paragraph
+*italic*
+**bold**
+emphasize
+break in elemnents
+> quotes
+abbriviations

+Project is completed